 Gasburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Gasburg is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.65% of adults in Gasburg have a bachelor's degree or even advanced degree.
+The education level of Gasburg citizens is very high relative to the national average among all cities (21.84%): 38.65% of adults in Gasburg have a bachelor's degree or even advanced degree.

 The per capita income in Gasburg in 2022 was $39,862, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $159,448 for a family of four.
 However, Gasburg contains both very wealthy and poor people as well.